OFS/ofs.github.io/docs/hw/common/user_guides/ug_eval_script_ofs_agx7_pcie_attach/ug_eval_script_ofs_agx7_pcie_attach.md

 ##  -> ofs-agx7-pcie-attach_eval.sh
 ```

 4. The README file that accompanies each user guide are found in the assets tab of the corresponding FIM RTL repository.
-Download the README file (README_ofs-agx7-pcie-attach_eval.txt) and copy it to the $IOFS_BUILD_ROOT directory location.
+Download the README file (README_ofs-agx7-pcie-attach_eval.txt) and copy it to the ofs-2023.3-1 directory location.
 The README informs the user which sections to modify in the script prior to building the FIM and running hardware, software and simulation tests.

 ### **2.2 Intel® Agilex® 7 PCIe Attach Evaluation Script modification**